procore-oss/backstage-plugin-announcements/.changeset/gorgeous-starfishes-laugh.md

 '@procore-oss/backstage-plugin-announcements': patch
 ---

-bump dependencies and to latest version of backstage (1.31.2)
+bump dependencies and update to the latest version of backstage (1.31.2)